Chapter 1 : The Journal

 Ginny reached for the journal warily, remembering the time she had found Tom Riddle’s her first year at Hogwarts.
 Knowing what she had to do before anything, she began immediately to strip the journal for any curses or jinxes that could have been placed on it.
 Once assured that she tried every spell possible to detect dark magic and nothing appeared, she breathed a sigh of relief.

 But there was something different about this journal, anyway.
 It’s was benign, nothing mysterious or suspicious about it.
 While Riddle’s diary was seductive and unsettling, this journal merely gave her actual curiosity.
 Besides if this was once Sirius’ old office, there wasn’t a high possibility that he’d have something cursed here.
-Then again
+Then again, she thought, this was the Black family household.

 She was still wary about looking through it but reckless curiosity took over; she opened the cover carefully, her wand still gripped in her hand in case something did happen, and waited a few moments looking around for any visible changes.
 Ginny shrugged off the feeling of foreboding and looked back down at the journal.